This tutorial shows how to create a Telecom Financial Model in Excel.

 Hi, my name is Jacek, and I love Excel.
 I hope you’ve enjoyed reading this tutorial as much as I enjoyed writing it!
 If you have any questions about Telecom and other Infrastructure Financial Models in particular or financial analysis in general, don’t hesitate to get in touch.

-Click here if you would like to book my One-to-One Financial Modelling Crash Course.
+Click here to book my One-to-One Financial Modelling Crash Course.
 For more Financial Modelling Tutorials, visit this page.
 If you need help with financial modelling or cash flow forecasting, see my Financial Modelling and Forecasting Consulting services here.

 Real Estate Investment Model in Excel – this tutorial is another example of a cash flow forecast template for a capital-intensive financial model.

 Project Finance Model Excel Template and Tutorial – this post is an example of estimating revenue and cost and consolidating the cash flow forecast of multiple infrastructure projects.

 Capital Investment Plan in Excel – read about combining capital investment and market reach to forecast revenues and fixed / variable costs.

 Marketing Investment Plan in Excel – convert a marketing budget into a user growth and cash flow forecast.

 Cash Flow Forecast in Excel – an example of projecting customer growth and linking it to the monthly revenue and cost calculations.

 Build an Excel Financial Model with Debt Financing – explore how to add debt to a cash flow forecast using the present value of projected revenues.

 How to Create a Subscription Model in Excel – read more about user churn and its impact on the customer lifetime value.

 Your First Steps in Excel – Beginner’s Tutorial – refresh the basics of spreadsheets and the main formulas and functionalities.